josephwaligorski/Breast_Milk_Tracker/README.md

 - Printer: Polono PL420 (TSPL-compatible)
 - Printing modes: TSPL raw (recommended for PL420) or PDF via CUPS

+## Deployment options (overview)

+- All-in-one on a Raspberry Pi: backend + UI + printer on the Pi (USB or CUPS)
+- Central server + Pi agent(s): run the app anywhere; Pis pull and print jobs via USB
+- Network TSPL printer: backend prints TSPL to printer IP:9100 (no Pi)
+- Browser printing: open a HTML label and use device-native print dialog

 ## Quick start (TL;DR)

 1. On the Pi, install Docker, docker compose, and CUPS.
 Add your Polono PL420 in CUPS and note its queue name.